gpsingh07331/Rutgers/README.md

 > <img src="https://miro.medium.com/max/1400/1*uf66CpRWVtIeqmEYti7Dvw.jpeg" alt="The Three Pillars of Digital Money Viability" width="500"/>

-To be viable the crytocurrency *see inline for types of money* must establish the three pillars of digital money viability.
+To be viable the crytocurrency, *see inline for types of money*, must establish the three pillars of digital money viability.
 Currently the big banks, too big too fail, control, centralize and autocrize the transfer of payments, money between individuals and businesses.
 There are heavy fees and low transparency with existing solution using legacy banking system.
 Other crypto currencies lacked trust and marred by regulatory issues.

 > <img src="https://raw.githubusercontent.com/gpsingh07331/Rutgers/main/images/money.PNG" alt="Types of Stable Cryptocurrencies" />